Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 key were replaced.
 Adjusted to a best average with subsequent adjustment carried out on the microcontroller.

+As the PCBs were fitted the jacks had the gradient stickers applied to them.
+The jacks had been coated with a varnish on the short side to provide a better surface for the stikcers to adhere to.
+After the stickers were applied excess material was trimmed from each jack.
+The jack were then check that they moved freely in their slot.

 After fitting the PCBs preliminary calibration was carried out.
+Before the keys were reffitted the jacks wer put back in place.
+The data from each key was confirmed to be in a similar range.
+Any key showing anomalous dat had it's jack removed and re-inspected.
+The PCB fitting process and refitting required another day as faults were found in wiring or misalignement of the stickers.
+After the sensors were confirmed to be functioning the keys were put back.

-This mainly done to test the work flow of calibration with those unfamiliar with the system.
+The calibration workflow was with Craig Webb who was unfamiliar with the system.
-Adjustments were made to the firmware to accomodate a new workflow Usage of addressable LEDs became vital as it allowed for easy identification of the key being calibrated.
+Adjustments were made to the firmware to to make it more intuitive for the user.
+Addressable LEDs became vital as it allowed for easy identification of the key being calibrated.
 They were also used to identify any keys whose current reading was beyond what was expected.